isomerpages/moe-ganengsengpri/_useful-links/For Parents/Parent's Gateway.md

 *   Android:&nbsp;[Google PlayStore](https://play.google.com/store/apps/details?id=com.moe.pgp&amp;hl=en_SG)

 ##### B.&nbsp;General Access to Parents Gateway
-1 \.
+<p align="justify">1.
 Access to Parents Gateway is granted to parents and legal guardians of students studying in MOE schools in Singapore.
-To safeguard our students’ data, only parents who are registered officially in the MOE database will be able to access the mobile app.<br>
+To safeguard our students’ data, only parents who are registered officially in the MOE database will be able to access the mobile app.</p>

-2 \.
+<p align="justify">2.
 The information reflected in Parents Gateway is based on the student records in the MOE database.
-If there are any discrepancies in the information in Parents Gateway, please contact the school at email:&nbsp;[gesps@moe.edu.sg](mailto:gesps@moe.edu.sg)&nbsp;to update the details.<br>
+If there are any discrepancies in the information in Parents Gateway, please contact the school at email: <a href="gesps@moe.edu.sg"> gesps@moe.edu.sg</a> to update the details.</p><br>

 3 \.
 You will need your SingPass to access Parents Gateway.
 If you currently do not have a SingPass, you can register at&nbsp;[https://www.singpass.gov.sg/singpass/register/instructions](https://www.singpass.gov.sg/home/ui/register/instructions).
 Should you require further assistance, please contact SingPass Helpdesk at 6643-0555.